 - Teleport Spam: Twilight Sparkle is capable of this, as is Pinkie Pie, although Pinkie just runs off one end of the screen and wraps around to the other side.
 She's also somehow able to run off the side of the screen and deliver an elbow drop from above.

 - Versus Character Splash: Not as of yet before the fight, but rather the characters each have a splendid splash art portrait in the character selection screen.

 - Implemented into the character select screen as of Canterlot Gardens tournament.

 - Victory Quote: Most of the mane 6 have several.

-- Wings Do Nothing: Purposely averted by the dev team, who state that pegasi will be able to make use of their wings.
+- Wings Do Nothing: Purposely averted by the dev team, who stated that pegasi would be able to make use of their wings.